 Nokia Chief Technology Officer and Bell Labs President, Marcus Weldon, has said, “We are very pleased to have been selected by Vodafone to be their technology partner.
 This important mission is supporting, among other things, the development of new space-grade technologies for future data networking, processing, and storage, and will help advance the communications infrastructure required for academics, industry and educational institutions in conducting lunar research.
 These aims have potentially wide-ranging implications for many stakeholders and humanity as a whole, and we look forward to working closely with Vodafone and the other partners in the coming months, prior to the launch in 2019.”

-Vodafone Germany CEO, Dr. Hannes Ametsreiter, has said, “This project involves a radically innovative approach to the development of mobile network infrastructure.
+Vodafone Germany CEO, Dr. Hannes Ametsreiter, said, “This project involves a radically innovative approach to developing mobile network infrastructure.
 It is also a great example of an independent, multi-skilled team achieving an objective of immense significance through their courage, pioneering spirit and inventiveness.”